Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 |
 ```
 ### Reasoning
-- The `\` is normaly followed by a specific character to form an escape sequence
+- The `\` is normally followed by a specific character to form an escape sequence
-- Since this is apart of the `String` it is confusing Java
+- Since this is a part of the `String`, it is confusing Java
-- To do this proporly add another `\`
+- To do this properly, add another `\`
 ```
 jshell> System.out.println("Slash: \\");
 Slash: \